 I’ve also listed some of my favourite attractions to inspire you.
 Let’s dive in!

 An obvious one, but one of the top must-sees in Scotland is visiting at least one Scottish castle.

-I also recommend that you visit at least one castle ruin.
 It’s such a cool experience seeing the ivy-covered walls and moss-covered stone as nature takes hold.